Home › Finding Support & Making Connections

 - Story Network: a community where parents of children and teens with an ongoing health condition or special need can read and tell honest, hopeful stories about day to day life, coping during crisis, staying strong, or getting emotional support.

 - Real Families: Real Suggestions for Everyday Living: ideas and strategies for managing your child's special health care needs in daily life from parents who participated in the Building on Family Strengths (BFS) project.
-Includes 'Reflect and Act' worksheets to help you work through some of your own challenges.

 - Parent Support Program: peer support for Washington State families of children with special health care needs or chronic health conditions that connects parents requesting emotional support with trained, experienced volunteer parents.